-Relief Description and Implication Deferral period IFRIC Decision on Over Time Transfer of Constructed Goods (PAS 23) for Real Estate Industry The IFRIC concluded that any inventory (work-in-progress) for unsold units under construction that the entity recognizes is not a qualifying asset, as the asset is ready for its intended sale in its current condition (i.e., the developer intends to sell the partially constructed units as soon as it finds suitable customers and, on signing a contract with a customer, will transfer control of any work-in-progress relating to that unit to the customer).
-Accordingly, no borrowing costs can be capitalized on such unsold real estate inventories.
-Had the Company elected not to defer the IFRIC Agenda Decision, it would have the following impact in the consolidated financial statements: • finance costs and other charges would have been higher; • cost of real estate inventories sold would have been lower; • total comprehensive income would have been lower; • retained earnings would have been lower; Deferral period Until December 31, 2023 • the carrying amount of real estate inventories would have been lower.
+IFRIC Decision on Over Time Transfer of Constructed a qualifying asset, as the asset is ready for its Goods (PAS 23) for Real Estate IndustryUntil December 31, 2023for Real Estate Industryunity constructed units as soon as it finds suitable customers and, on signing a contract with a customer).
+Accordingly, no borrowing costs can be capitalized on such unsold real estate inventories.Until December 31, 2023Had the Company elected not to defer the IFRIC Agenda Decision, it would have the following impact in the consolidated financial statements:Had the Company elected not to defer the IFRIC Agenda Decision, it would have the following impact is the cost and other charges would have been higher;• cost of real estate inventories sold would have been lower;• total comprehensive income would have been lower;• total comprehensive income would have been lower; and, • the carrying amount of real estate• the carrying amount of real estate inventories would have been lower.

 Relief Description and Implication Deferral period

 PIC Q&A No. PFRS 15 requires that in determining the Until December 31,

 2018-12-D, transaction price, an entity shall adjust the 2023

 Concept of the promised amount of consideration for the

 Significant effects of the time value of money if the

 Financing timing of payments agreed to by the parties

 Component in the to the contract (either explicitly or

 Contract to Sell implicitly) provides the customer or the

 and PIC Q&A entity with a significant benefit of financing

 No. 2020-04, the transfer of goods or services to the

 Addendum to PIC customer.
 In those circumstances, the

 Q&A 2018-12- contract contains a significant financing

 D: Significant component.

-Financing 1
+Financing

 Component There is no significant financing component

 Arising from if the difference between the promised

 Mismatch Between consideration and the cash selling price of

 the Percentage of the good or service arises for reasons other

 Completion and than the provision of finance to either the

 Schedule of customer or the entity, and the difference

 Payments between those amounts is proportional to

 the reason for the difference.
 Further, the

 Company do not need to adjust the

 promised amount of consideration for the

 effects of a significant financing component

 if the entity expects, at contract inception

 that the timing difference of the receipt of

-full payment of the contract price and that

-of the completion of the project, are
+full payment of the contract price and that of the completion of the project, are

 expected within one year and significant

 financing component is not expected to be

+significant.

 significant.

 Had the Company elected not to defer this

 provision of the standard, it would have an

 impact in the financial statements as there

 would have been a significant financing

 component when there is a difference

 between the POC of the real estate project

 and the right to the consideration based on

 the payment schedule stated in the contract.

 The Company would have recognized an

 interest income when the POC of the real

 estate project is greater than the right to the

 consideration and interest expense when

 lesser.
 Both interest income and expense

 will be calculated using the effective interest

 rate method.
 This will impact the retained

 earnings, real estate sales, and profit or loss

 in 2021 and prior years.